Skip to main content

 This will create a Table inside our database.

 You can use DB Browser to check your Database after running the code.
+You can see that the table Customers is created but it is unpopulated.

 how to create a table inside sqlite database using c#